The page has been translated by Gen AI.

 Each record can have a different number of columns and can be stored in the same table.

-NoSQL databases support large-scale data storage and provide low latency.
+NoSQL databases can store large volumes of data and provide low latency.

-However, since NoSQL databases do not support complex queries such as table and entity joins, using a relational database is more suitable in this case.
+However, because NoSQL databases do not support complex queries such as table and entity joins, using a relational database is more appropriate in this case.

-On Samsung Cloud Platform, you can use CacheStore, a Redis-based in-memory database, for high-performance database caching or application state storage.
+In Samsung Cloud Platform, you can use CacheStore as a Redis-based in-memory database, which can be used for high-performance database caching or for storing application state.

-There are times when you need to quickly search large volumes of data to rapidly resolve issues or gain business insights.
+There are cases where you need to quickly search large amounts of data to promptly resolve issues or gain business insights.

-Searching for Application data helps you access detailed information and analyze it from various perspectives.
+Searching application data provides access to detailed information and helps analyze it from various perspectives.

 To retrieve data with low latency and high throughput, search engine technology must be used.

-Samsung Cloud Platform provides the Search Engine service.
+Samsung Cloud Platform provides a Search Engine service.

-Search Engine provides automated creation and configuration of ElasticSearch for data analysis.
+Search Engine automates the creation and configuration of ElasticSearch for data analysis.

 The Search Engine can be deployed on a VM, and its availability and performance can be improved through cluster and replica configurations.